partrickJhonson/beef/Interface.md

 [[Images/interface-login.png|align=center]]

-Please enter the user and password that you configured in the config.yaml file in the previous step (configuration).
+Please enter the user and password that you configured in the config.yaml in the

 ## Home Page